Integrate using Hosted Payment Page

 }

-For a complete list of parameters, see the API Reference for a full list of parameters.
+For a complete list of parameters, see the API Reference.

 Option 2: Initialize payment page for the authorize transaction